FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Mobile Based Learning/Mobile Systems/NC Tutor.md

 [[Nemeth Code]] is a language for writing mathematics in braille.
 The purpose of nemeth code is to shorten the length of mathematical equations compared to Unified English Braille (UEB).

-TC Tutor Mobile Application attempts to help students learn both nemeth code and math.
+The NC Tutor Mobile Application attempts to help students learn both nemeth code and math.
 Nemeth code has a lot of rules and is essentially another language to learn on top of learning mathematics [^1].

 The application takes input from a touch screen and then outputs voiced and vibrational feedback.
 Figure 1 shows the initial design of the application.
 Users have the option to learn math braille, complete exercises, and access a calculator.